 This picture shows a small swarm of honey bees which has gathered on a holly bush branch.
-If your swarm looks like this - and is easily accessible then we may be able to deal with it.
+If your swarm looks like this –then we may be able to deal with it.
 Typically bees will stay in this swarm cluster for a few hours before moving on (maybe even a couple of days).

 How do I locate a beekeeper?